 Winter snow removal can also be a challenge when we get some storms with lots of accumulation.
 Remember that you cannot push or dump snow from your property onto the city street or state highway rights of way.
 You must pile snow removed from areas of your property someplace on your own property or have the snow hauled away at your expense.
 The city street drainage swales and other areas adjacent to the streets are NOT to be used for the disposal of your snow.

 The city also has a challenge in finding enough areas for disposal of snow from the city streets.
 The drainage swales cannot be packed with snow as it can cause flooding, or road washouts during the spring thaw and consequent run-off.
 Certain areas are designated by the city for the use of our winter roads contractor for snow storage so that he knows where he can pile snow.
 Those areas are not to be used by residents which would deminish the area available to the city.

-As a business or resident in Stanley, you are reminded that you have only a couple of alternatives for proper trash disposal: 1.
-Take your trash to the Custer County Transfer Station just west of town on highway 21, between 10:00 AM and 4:00 PM on Saturdays.
-2. Contract with either of the trash collection services that serve Stanley, Blue Mountain Refuse Inc. or Clear Creek Disposal to pick up and remove your trash from your home or place of business.
+As a business or resident in Stanley, you must contract with either of the trash collection services that serve Stanley, Blue Mountain Refuse Inc. or Clear Creek Disposal to pick up and remove your trash from your home or place of business.